visanuwan/cresil/README.md

 ## Citation
 Please cite the following article if you use CReSIL in your research
-> Construction-based Rolling-circle amplification for eccDNA Sequence Identification and Location.<br>
+> Visanu Wanchai, Piroon Jenjareonpun, Thongpun Leangapichat, Gerard A Tané, Charles M Burnham, Maria C Tümmle, Jesus Delgado-Calle, Birgitte Regenberg, Intawat Nookaew. (in press).</br>
-> Visanu Wanchai, Piroon Jenjareonpun, Thongpun Leangapichat, Gerard A Tané, Charles M Burnham, Maria C Tümmle, Jesus Delgado-Calle, Birgitte Regenberg, Intawat Nookaew</br>
+> Construction-based Rolling-circle amplification for eccDNA Sequence Identification and Location. *Briefings in Bioinformatics*<br>

 ## License and Copyright